Mu2e/Offline/DQMHelpers/README.md

 ```

 `CRVReco/src/CrvDQMcollector_module.cc` uses this helper for all per-event
-digi histograms.
-The collector still owns reco/PE/coincidence products and the
-geometry-indexed rate maps (`crvDigiRates_ROC*`, 2D `crvDigiRates`), which it
+digi histograms and the CRVId rate maps (`crvDigiRates_ROC*`, 2D
-fills incrementally and scales by `1/nEvents` in `endJob`.
-The per-sector
+`crvDigiRates`, `crvDigisPerChannel`).
+The collector still owns reco/PE/
+coincidence products.
+Per-sector `crvDigisPerChannelAndEvent_CRVsector*`
-`crvDigisPerChannelAndEvent_*` distribution is still filled in `endJob` from
+is filled in the collector (and optionally `CRVDigiDQMAnalyzer`) `endJob`
-per-channel counts.
+from the helper's offline-channel counts; GeometryService supplies sector
+names.
+The helper itself has no GeometryService or Proditions dependency.

+`Config::fillCrvIdRates` (default true) books the two rate maps and the
+detector-wide 1D vs offline channel. `WriteGraphs()` scales those three by
+`1/nEvents`.
+VST `h1_channels` / `h2_channels` are unchanged (folded 25-slot
+map).

 Event-window tags for the time-series plots come from
 `CrvStatus::GetEventWindowTag()`.
 If the status collection is empty (typical